 - C. Attach sanitized tubing to the short curved end of your sanitized racking cane.
 Attach the black tip to the other end - it will help prevent sediment from getting sucked up.
-It will probably be a snug t, but you can get it on there.
+It will probably be a snug fit, but you can get it on there.

 - D. Pinch tubing clamp closed.

 - E. Remove screw-cap stopper and place racking cane into jug, just above the sediment at the bottom (“trub”).

 - F. Lower end of tubing not connected to racking cane into sink.
 Suction will force wine up and through the racking cane and tubing.
 Open tubing clamp, let sanitizer flow into sink until wine just starts to flow out of the tubing, then clamp shut.
 Open clamp on tubing, allowing wine to flow into pot with sugar solution.
 Tilt jug when wine level is getting low, but be careful in not sucking up the trub.

 - Siphon wine from pot into bottles, pinching tube clamp to stop flow after each bottle.

-- Wrap wire cages around top of each cork and tighten with metal twist
+- Wrap wire cages around the top of each cork and tighten with metal twist.

 - Store undisturbed at room temperature for 4-10 weeks.

-- Sparkling wine can be drunk in as little as one month but will improve over time.
-Its fun to stagger opening your bottles so you can compare!
+- Sparkling Wine can be enjoyed in as little as one month but will improve over time.
+It’s fun to stagger opening your bottles so you can compare!

 - Put bottles of Sparkling Wine in the fridge the night before you drink them.